Overview

 Optimized for quality.
 Runs the full extraction pipeline including deep entity resolution, relationship mapping, preference detection, emotional analysis, and graph storage.

-- Best for: conversations, documents where deep extraction matters, building long-term user profiles
+fast, in exchange for deeper extraction - Best for: conversations, documents where deep extraction matters, building long-term user profiles

 Ingesting a Conversation